Citation, DOI, disclosures and article data

 Treatment and prognosis

-Although prognosis is good following surgical excision, with a 5-year survival of 90% and 5-year-disease-free-survival of 70% 1,3,6, local recurrence and malignant transformation (to WHO grade III lesion or GBM) are common, encountered in up to 20% of cases 2.
+Although prognosis is good following surgical excision of grade 2 tumors, with a 5-year survival of 90% and 5-year-disease-free survival of 70% 1,3,6, local recurrence and malignant transformation (to WHO grade 3) is common, encountered in up to 20% of cases 2.

 Neither radiotherapy nor chemotherapy has a significant effect on these tumors 2, although radiotherapy may have a role to play in patients with incomplete resection or those with recurrent disease 3.